 We Japanese often say that autumn is suitable for art, so we enjoyed the Kyoto arts at Zuishin-in Temple and Daigo-ji Temple.
-One of the highlights was being able to compare the differences from past and present of the paintings on the sliding screens and the folding screens because both temples have antique arts and modern arts.
-In particular, Daigo-ji Temple is said to have many cultural treasures, so the structures, Buddha statues and gardens were also awesome.
+One of the highlights was being able to compare the differences between the past and present of the paintings on the sliding screens and the folding screens because both temples have antique arts and modern arts.
+In particular, Daigo-ji Temple is said to have many cultural treasures, so the structures, Buddha statues, and gardens were also awesome.
 Regrettably, almost all art was labeled no photography, so we were not able to keep a record of images.

-We got off at Ono sta. on the Tozai Subway Line, and went to Zuishin-in Temple on foot.
+We got off at Ono sta. on the Tozai Subway Line and went to Zuishin-in Temple on foot.
 The highlights are the sliding screens in Omote Shoin and Gokusaishiki Ume Niou Komachi Ezu (Komachi and plum blossoms in brilliant color) in Noh-no-ma (Noh room).
 However, you should also stop by “Komachi’s Make-up Well” and “Komachi’s Letter Mound” on the outside because this temple is said to be the place related to Ono-no Komachi, who was a poet in the Heian era.

 Taking photos in Omote Shoin (main drawing room) and Oku Shoin (inner drawing room) was prohibited.
 These rooms had golden sliding screens which were painted in the Edo period.

 After that, we went to Daigo-ji Temple on foot.
-Daigo-ji Temple is a very large temple which consists of “Kami-Daigo (the upper part of Daigo)” and “Shimo-Daigo (the lower part of Daigo),” and Shimo-Daigo has three viewing areas: “Sanbo-in Temple”, “Garan” and “Reiho-kan Museum.”
+Daigo-ji Temple is a very large temple that consists of “Kami-Daigo (the upper part of Daigo)” and “Shimo-Daigo (the lower part of Daigo),” and Shimo-Daigo has three viewing areas: “Sanbo-in Temple”, “Garan” and “Reiho-kan Museum.”
 Reiho-kan Museum holds a treasures and artifacts exhibition in spring and autumn.

 First, we went to Reiho-kan Museum.
 The carvings and paintings, which were national treasures and important cultural artifacts of Daigo-ji Temple, were exhibited there.
-In addition, Shobo Rigen-daishi, the founder of Daigo-ji, was the grand pupil of Kobo Daishi Kukai, who established the Shingon mission, so the many documents of Kukai were exhibited too.
+In addition, Shobo Rigen-Daishi, the founder of Daigo-ji, was the grand pupil of Kobo Daishi Kukai, who established the Shingon mission, so the many documents of Kukai were exhibited too.
 Taking photos of any of the exhibits was prohibited.

 Next, we strolled in the Garan, the area in which the buildings stand.
-Kondo-hall and Goju-no-to (five-storey pagoda), which are national treasures, plus others were built there.
+Kondo-hall and Goju-no-to (five-story pagoda), which are national treasures, plus others were built there.
 Benten-do is famous for its autumn leaves.

 After that, we went to Sanbo-in Temple.
 We needed to pay another fee to see the indoor arts.
 Taking photos inside was prohibited, but we were able to take photos of the garden.
 One of the highlights was Omote Shoin, the connecting rooms, which had golden paintings on sliding screens that lined up on the left and right, creating depth, so it was awesome.
-In the Junjokan, the paintings of cherry blossoms and autumn leaves on the sliding screens, which were painted by modern artist, Taisuke Hamada, were bright.
+In the Junjokan, the paintings of cherry blossoms and autumn leaves on the sliding screens, which were painted by a modern artist, Taisuke Hamada, were bright.
 We were fortunate to see another highlight, Mirokubosatsu (Maitreya bodhisattva) carved by Kaikei because it often seems to be closed to the public.
 The garden, which is said to have been designed by Toyotomi Hideyoshi, who was the feudal lord of the late Sengoku period, was wonderful too.

 After that, we hiked to Kami-Daigo.
 As the trail was stone steps, it was easy to walk.
 Kami-Daigo was the very place where Daigoji-temple began, and the buildings are designated as national treasures or important cultural monuments.
 The treasures such as Buddha statues, which were in the buildings, were preserved and exhibited in Reiho-kan Museum in Kami-Daigo.